-8. MODULE ASSESSMENT BOARDS
+9. MODULE ASSESSMENT BOARDS

-- 8.1.1 The Head of Department shall ensure that all modules within the Department which are delivered under a collaborative arrangement with a Partner Institution are assigned to the authority of a Module Assessment Board. - 8.1.2 The Module Assessment Board shall convene meetings to discharge the duties defined by these regulations.
+- 9.1.1 The Head of Department shall ensure that all modules within the Department which are delivered under a collaborative arrangement with a Partner Institution are assigned to the authority of a Module Assessment Board. - 9.1.2 The Module Assessment Board shall convene meetings to discharge the duties defined by these regulations.
 The University Contact shall confirm dates on which the meetings must be convened in each year.
-The Module Assessment Board, additionally, shall hold a sub-committee meeting to consider the outcomes of referral and /or deferral before the start of each academic year. - 8.1.3 The Module Assessment Board shall oversee the assessment of modules, confirm marks or grades and assign credit to students studying modules within its purview in accordance with approved Module Descriptions. - 8.1.4 In exercising the powers provided by these regulations, the Module Assessment Board shall have due regard to academic standards and to the identified aims, objectives and learning outcomes of the module/s.
+The Module Assessment Board, additionally, shall hold a sub-committee meeting to consider the outcomes of referral and /or deferral before the start of each academic year. - 9.1.3 The Module Assessment Board shall oversee the assessment of modules, confirm marks or grades and assign credit to students studying modules within its purview in accordance with approved Module Descriptions. - 9.1.4 In exercising the powers provided by these regulations, the Module Assessment Board shall have due regard to academic standards and to the identified aims, objectives and learning outcomes of the module/s.

-8.2 MEMBERSHIP
+9.2 MEMBERSHIP

-- 8.2.1 In respect of each module in the group for which the Module Assessment Board is responsible, the following have membership rights: - a) University Contact; - b) Partner Academic Contact: - c) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of the module; - d) Head(s) of Department(s) or School(s); - e) Associate Deans of the Faculty; - f) Academic Registrar or her or his appointed nominee; - g) Subject External Examiners. - 8.2.2 The Chair shall be appointed on the authority of Head of Department and shall be accountable to Academic Council for ensuring that the Module Assessment Board fulfils its responsibilities in accordance with these regulations. - 8.2.3 No student of the University may be a member of the Module Assessment Board, save that a member of staff who is coincidentally registered as a student of the University shall not be disqualified from discharging normal examining commitments. - 8.2.4 The Module Assessment Board shall be quorate to consider each module with the following membership: - a) Chair; - b) University Contact or an appointed nominee; - c) the Partner Associate Lecturer for the module or a nominee appointed by the Partner Academic Contact, who would normally have been involved with the assessment of the module; - d) Partner Academic Contact or appointed nominee; - e) Subject External Examiners; - f) The Head of Department/School or an appointed nominee.
+- 9.2.1 In respect of each module in the group for which the Module Assessment Board is responsible, the following have membership rights: - a) University Contact; - b) Partner Institution Academic Contact; - c) All members of partner institution staff and University of Portsmouth staff responsible for the teaching and/or assessment of the module; - d) Head(s) of Department(s) or School(s); - e) Associate Deans of the Faculty; - f) Academic Registrar or her or his appointed nominee; - g) Subject External Examiners. - 9.2.2 The Chair shall be appointed on the authority of Head of Department and shall be accountable to Academic Council for ensuring that the Module Assessment Board fulfils its responsibilities in accordance with these regulations. - 9.2.3 No student of the University may be a member of the Module Assessment Board, unless a member of staff is also a student and has examining commitments. - 9.2.4 The Module Assessment Board shall be quorate to consider each module with the following membership: - a) Chair; - b) University Contact or an appointed nominee; - the Partner Institution Lecturer for the module or a nominee appointed by the Partner Institution Academic Contact, who would normally have been involved with the assessment of the module; - d) Partner Institution Academic Contact or appointed nominee; - e) Subject External Examiners;

+f) The Head of Department/School or an appointed nominee.